vagnervjs/react-typeahead/README.md

 An array supplied to the filtering function.
 Can be a list of strings or a list of arbitrary objects.
 In the latter case, `filterOption` and `displayOption` should be provided.

+#### props.showOptionsOnFocus

+Type: `boolean`
+Default: false

+If true, when input has focus, options list will be displayed

 #### props.defaultValue

 Type: `String`